 Someone notices a problem or opportunity.
 They request data.
 An analyst pulls a report, maybe several.
 The data arrives, but it doesn’t quite answer the question, so there’s back-and-forth.
 Eventually, enough context is assembled that a decision maker can weigh the trade-offs and make a call.

+None of these bottlenecks are about data availability.
+The data exists.
+The bottleneck is synthesis: combining multiple sources, adding context, weighing trade-offs, arriving at a recommendation.
 Synthesis is skilled work.
 It requires judgment.
 It’s hard to delegate.
-And because it’s hard to delegate, it tends to concentrate in a small number of people who become organisational chokepoints.
+And because it’s hard to delegate, it concentrates in a small number of people who become organisational chokepoints.

 The symptoms